On local integration of Lie brackets: Abstract

 \section{Abstract}

-We give a direct, explicit and self-contained construction of a local Lie groupoid integrating a given Lie algebroid which only depends on the choice of a connection.
-We also give a complete account of local Lie theory based on these explicit constructions.
-On the resulting local Lie groupoids, called spray groupoids, we obtain formulas for integrating infinitesimally multiplicative objects.
-These general results produce concrete integrations of several geometric structures: (Nijenhuis-)Poisson, Dirac, Jacobi structures by local symplectic (Nijenhuis), presymplectic, contact groupoids, respectively.
+We give a direct, explicit and self-contained construction of a local Lie groupoid integrating a given Lie algebroid which only depends on the choice of a spray vector field lifting the underlying anchor map.
+This construction leads to a complete account of local Lie theory and, in particular, to a finite-dimensional proof of the fact that the category of germs of local Lie groupoids is equivalent to that of Lie algebroids.